readmeio/rdme/README.md

 npm install rdme --save-dev
 ```

-Once installed, we recommend using `npx` (which is included if you have `npm` installed) to prefix all of your CLI commands.
+Once installed in your project, we recommend using `npx` (which is included if you have `npm` installed) to prefix all of your CLI commands.
 For example:

 ```sh
 npx rdme validate [file]